Smolations/mixitup-overlays-snippets/README.md

   - [x] cut up sounds into small files and organize
   - [x] create special class for sound effects? could help with randomization and timing, fade volume, etc
   - [\] sparks
-  - [ ] to accompany certain events (e.g. raid)
+  - [x] to accompany certain events (e.g. raid)
-    - [ ] cheer
+    - [x] cheer
+      - your ass got sacked
-    - [ ] host
+    - [x] host
+      - next day theyre on fire
-    - [ ] raid event
+    - [x] raid event
+      - different colored hats
-    - [ ] resub?
+    - [x] resub?
+      - i just wanna ride my motorcycle
-    - [ ] gift sub?
+    - [x] gift sub?
+      - jamaican
-    - [ ] mass gift sub?
+    - [x] mass gift sub?
+      - dont give him the stick
   - [ ] preload Stdin keypresses on a static property
-  - [ ] delayed terminal output (not too intrusive/annoying)
+  - [ ] delayed terminal output? (not too intrusive/annoying)
 - [ ] if dev stream enabled, enable timer to notify chat of dev stream commands
 - [x] fix monogram size in terminal events and maybe width
 - [x] find css sparks for panels
 - [x] experiment with MIU widget
-  - can do basically the same thing as the browser source swapping
+  - can do basically the same thing as the browser source swapping, though url is permanant, so better used with _GLOBAL special identifiers_
-  - successive calls reset widget (i.e. refresh page) so still have timing issue
+  - successive calls reset widget (i.e. refresh page) so still have timing issue if timing needs  to change based on content
+  - doesn't seem like stacking order can be controlled so must do with multiple endpoints
+  - could use scene changes (i.e. at start/end of stream) to trigger hiding/showing
+  - possible candidates:
+    - persistent frame
+    - latest follower/subscriber
+      - [ ] any panels like this would need a delay so they don't show immediately on stream start
+- [~] generic browser source just for marquee events?
+  - [x] static content can be in MIU overlay widget
+    - latest follower/sub
+  - [ ] can pass grid, panel opts via MIU
+- [x] fine tune new sub event using special event identifiers
 - [x] shoutout clip
   - guru url: https://twitch.guru/soclip/soclip.php?channel=SmolaGaming&RID=off&dt=none
 - [ ] figure out rando clip functionality when no clips present..
 - [ ] get emotes working in terminal
 - [ ] make the function variant of stdout(func) more friendly
-- [ ] generic browser source just for marquee events?
-  - [ ] can pass grid, panel opts via MIU
-- [ ] fine tune new sub event using special event identifiers
 - [ ] figure out quick displays of stream-specific commands (e.g. !wut)
   - should this be marquee'd?
 - [ ] figure out chat box